Cornell Big Red: History

 Cornell's colors, carnelian red and white, date back to the university's Inauguration Day on October 7, 1868.

 Many of Cornell's athletic directors have made substantial contributions to collegiate athletics in general, including Romeyn Berry, James Lynah, and Robert Kane.

-Big Red sports are covered in the two campus publications, The Cornell Daily Sun and The Cornell Review, as well as on various blogs.
+Big Red sports are covered in the two campus publications, The Cornell Daily Sun and The Cornell Review, and various blogs.

 Fight songs

 A number of fight songs are associated with Cornell sports teams, such as "The Big Red Team", "Fight for Cornell", and "New Cornell Fight Song", but the one with the longest use and tradition is "Give My Regards to Davy", a song written by three Cornellians in 1904.
 The song is sung to the tune of George M. Cohan's "Give My Regards to Broadway".

-Sports sponsored
+Athletics

 The sprint football team has won the CSFL title six times.
-The men's ice hockey team has been NCAA champion twice, ECAC champion 12 times and Ivy League champion 22 times, and recorded the only undefeated season in NCAA Division I Hockey history in 1970.
-The men's lacrosse team has been NCAA champion three times and Ivy League champion 29 times.
-The men's Lightweight rowing team varsity 8+ has won the IRA regatta seven times since 1992 (1992, 2006–08, 2014, 2015 & 2017).
-The women's polo team has won the National Women's Polo Championship 15 times and the women's hockey team has been Ivy League champion 14 times.
+The men's ice hockey team has been NCAA champion twice, ECAC champion 14 times and Ivy League champion 26 times and recorded the only undefeated season in NCAA Division I Hockey history in 1970.
+The men's lacrosse team has been NCAA champion four times and Ivy League champion 33 times.
+The men's lightweight rowing team varsity 8+ has won the IRA regatta eight times since 1992 (1992, 2006–08, 2014, 2015, 2017, 2019).
+The women's polo team has won the National Women's Polo Championship 15 times, and the women's hockey team has been Ivy League champion 16 times.